tenox7/wrp/README.md

 ## Current Status

-* This is a new version using GoLang/[ChromeDP](https://github.com/chromedp/chromedp).
-Python/Webkit being now deprecated.
+* This is a new version using GoLang/[ChromeDP](https://github.com/chromedp/chromedp) (Python/Webkit is now deprecated).
-* Beta versiom, but fully supported an maintained.
+* Fully supported an maintained.
 * Works as browser-in-browser.
 A real http proxy mode is being investigated.
 Check [issue #35](https://github.com/tenox7/wrp/issues/35) for updates.
-* As of 4.1 supports clicking on non-link elements (eg. cookie warnings, dropdown menus, etc.) and sending keystrokes.
-Yes, you can login and use Gmail.
+* Supports clicking on non-link elements (eg. cookie warnings, dropdown menus, etc.) and sending keystrokes.
+Yes, you can login to Gmail.

 ## Usage

-1. [Download a WRP binary](https://github.com/tenox7/wrp/releases/) and run it on a machine that will become your WRP server.
+1. [Download a WRP binary](https://github.com/tenox7/wrp/releases/) and run it on a machine that will become your WRP gateway server.
 2. Point your legacy browser to `http://address:port` of WRP server.
 Do not set or use it as a "Proxy Server" (yet).
 3. Type a search string or a http/https URL and click Go.
 4. Adjust your screen width/height/scale/#colors to fit in your old browser.